 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Role of a Pharmacy Tech
+The Job of Pharmacy Techs

-- Fill prescription medicines under pharmacist guidance
+- Dispense prescription medications under pharmacist direction

 - Add customer and prescription information into pharmacy computer system